adamjanicki2/vercel-mern-skeleton/README.md

 1. Change the name of the app in `package.json`
 2. Change the page title in `client/public/index.html`
 3. Change the favicon in `client/public/favicon.ico`
-4. _[Recommended]_ Add your own logos in `client/public/logo192.png` and `client/public/logo512.png`
+4. _[Highly encouraged]_ Add your own logos in `client/public/logo192.png` and `client/public/logo512.png`
 5. Build out your API by adding routers to `server/` and importing them in `api/index.ts`
-6. Build out your frontend by adding pages and components to `client/src/components` and importing them in `client/src/App.tsx`
+6. Build out your frontend by adding pages to `client/src/pages` and components to `client/src/components` and importing them in `client/src/App.tsx`
 7. Happy hacking!

 ## How to deploy to Vercel